Employment-Based Nonimmigrant Visas

 This visa category is for individuals in specialty occupations and requires applicants to have a highly specialized knowledge of a certain field or completion of a specific course of higher education.

-Seasonal or temporary agricultural workers must apply for H-2A visas.
+Seasonal or temporary agricultural workers can apply for H-2A visas.

-Temporary or seasonal workers not working in the agricultural sector will apply for H-2B visas.
+Temporary or seasonal workers not working in the agricultural sector can apply for H-2B visas.

 This classification is for foreign citizens who will receive training in the United States for purposes other than medical or academic education.